UP Diliman University Student Council

-The University Student Council of the University of the Philippines Diliman (Filipino: Ang Konseho ng Mag-aaral ng Unibersidad ng Pilipinas Diliman) is the official student representative body of the Philippines' premiere institution of higher learning.
-As such, it represents the interests of the students within and outside the University.
-The University Student Council, also known as USC, exists to represent UP students in various affairs of the University, acting as the voice of students in the local, national, and international issues.
+The University Student Council of the University of the Philippines Diliman (Filipino: Konseho ng Mag-aaral ng Unibersidad ng Pilipinas Diliman) is the official student representative body of the University of the Philippines Diliman.
+The University Student Council, also known as USC, exists to represent UP students in various affairs of the University, acting as the voice of UP students in the local, national, and international issues.

-As the highest student representative body in the university, the USC is composed of members elected amongst the student body, mandated to organize and direct campaigns and activities to defend and promote students’ rights, and improve the students’ general welfare.
+As the highest representative of the student body in the Diliman campus, the USC is composed of members elected amongst the student body, mandated to organize and direct campaigns and activities to defend and promote students’ rights, and improve the students’ general welfare.
 Furthermore, it provides direct services to the student body.

 Structure

-Membership

-Reflecting the collegiate nature of the University of the Philippines itself, USC is both an association of UP's more than 28,000 individual students and a federation of the different college student councils in UP that represent all undergraduate and graduate students.

 Governance

 The USC is composed of the following officers: Chairperson (who serves as chief executive officer), Vice Chairperson (who serves as convenor of the League of College Councils or LCC), and twelve (12) University Councilors, all elected at large.
 In addition, each degree granting college is represented in the USC by a College Representative(s).

 The chairperson supervises the standing and special standing committees of the USC, which is organized at the beginning of each term.

 The standing committees of the USC are: